Neopagan witchcraft: Demographics

-Neopagan witchcraft has been extremely difficult to pinpoint due to many religious surveys grouping it with general Paganism, stigmatization from much of the outside world, poor public opinion, and the secrecy prevalent among Neopagan Witches (and Pagans as a whole).
+Neopagan witchcraft has been extremely difficult to pinpoint due to many religious surveys grouping it with general Paganism, stigmatization from much of the outside world, poor public opinion, and the secrecy prevalent among neopagan witches (and Pagans as a whole).
 This causes the demographics to fluctuate drastically and become difficult to track.
 Establishing exact numbers pertaining to witchcraft is difficult.
 Nevertheless, there is a slow growing body of data on the subject.

+United States

-Based on studies conducted in the United States, all that can be said accurately of the growth rate of Neopagan Witchcraft in the U.S. is that "as of 2001 the ARIS organization reports that contemporary witchcraft saw a 1.575% growth rate between 1990 and 2001, effectively a doubling of adherents every two years."
+Based on studies conducted in the United States, all that can be said accurately of the growth rate of neopagan witchcraft in the U.S. is that "as of 2001 the ARIS organization reports that contemporary witchcraft saw a 1.575% growth rate between 1990 and 2001, effectively a doubling of adherents every two years."
 The limited tracking by ARIS has kept Neopagan Witchcraft from being continually and accurately tracked.
 However, there have been spikes over the years.
 These are attributed to growth as well as an increase in practitioner's willingness to report, and increasingly positive views of Wicca in America.

-United States

 Based on the most recent survey by the Pew Research Center, conducted in 2014, there are approximately 1 million Pagans in the United States, comprising 0.3% of the population.

 According to Dr. Helen A. Berger's 1995 survey, "The Pagan Census", most American Pagans are middle class, educated, and live in urban/suburban areas on the East and West coasts.

+Singapore

+Singaporean practitioners of neopagan witchcraft from diverse ethnic background, mostly the Wiccan, mainly in the form of online groups, classes, spiritual consultations, and the sale of amulets and other tools.